Denton ISD names four new elementary school principals

 Tiffany Gonzalez

-Gonzalez started in DISD in 2004 as a kindergarten teacher at Rivera Elementary.
+Gonzalez started in Denton ISD in 2004 as a kindergarten teacher at Rivera Elementary School.
 She moved to Borman Elementary two years later, followed by W.S.
-Ryan Elementary in 2009.
+Ryan Elementary School in 2009.

 She was named assistant principal of Alexander Elementary in 2011.